sperlik-oliver/kitchen-and/README.md

 - [ ] As a user, I want to delete categories of recipes, so that I don't see categories that I don't need anymore
 - [ ] As a user, I want to use a search function, so that I can look for ingredients or recipes by name
 - [ ] As a user, I want to categorise recipes in my meal planner by date and time or meal kind
-- [ ] As a user, I want to add a picture to a recipe, so that I can see the food before cooking it
-- [ ] As a user, I want to edit the picture of a recipe, so that it better matches the look of the food
-- [ ] As a user, I want to remove the picture of a recipe, so that I don't see pictures that I don't need anymore
 </br>

 <h3>Non-Functional Requirements</h3>